mysterydeveloper/couchdb/README.md

     }
     ```

-1. Use curl to create a document based on the JSON in your Iris Couch CouchDB database.
+1. Use curl to create a document based on the JSON in your Smileups CouchDB database.

     ```sh
-    curl -X POST http://yourdb.irishcouch.com/emails -H "Content-Type: application/json" -d @email1.json
+    curl -X POST http://yourdb.smileupps.com/emails -H "Content-Type: application/json" -d @email1.json
     ```

 1. Examine the response from the previous step.
 Note that you are shown the id and rev of the document.